dsmic/PythonProlog/README.md

 The test.pl file shows some usage and is executed before starting the prolog console.

-This is the working in progress version (branch prepareAI)
+This is the work in progress version (branch prepareAI)

 ToDo: